Information for UK citizens in Amsterdam

 Is becoming a Dutch citizen an option if I want to stay in the Netherlands?

-Yes – British citizens can apply for Dutch nationality if they have lived in the Netherlands legally for at least five years.
-This period will soon be increased to seven years (due to a new bill that is unrelated to the British referendum), but this new regulation will not apply to residents that have already lived in the Netherlands for three years on the date that the bill comes into effect.
+Yes – UK citizens can apply for Dutch nationality if they have lived in the Netherlands legally for at least five years.
+This period will soon be increased to seven years (due to a new bill that is unrelated to the UK referendum), but this new regulation will not apply to residents that have already lived in the Netherlands for three years on the date that the bill comes into effect.

 Will I be able to keep my British passport if I become a Dutch citizen?

 There are different ways of becoming a Dutch citizen.
-It depends on your individual situation whether you will be able to take dual citizenship or whether you would have to give up your British nationality.
+It depends on your individual situation whether you will be able to take dual citizenship or whether you would have to give up your nationality.
 If you fulfil certain requirements, you can follow the option procedure, otherwise you need to apply for full naturalisation.
 The option procedure almost always allows for dual citizenship.
 It is also faster and cheaper.
 Please note that fees apply for all procedures of becoming a Dutch citizen.

 Please note: The laws around obtaining Dutch citizenship are complex.
 Listed below are some general scenarios and options, but individual cases may vary.
 If you are unsure whether you qualify for Dutch citizenship via one of the opportunities below, or have further questions, please do not hesitate to contact the Brexit Information Point (email [email protected] or call 020 2547999).
 If necessary, we’ll contact specialists in various fields in order to obtain the information you require.